manveer02/CoMADRLKSSC/README.md

-# Co-MADRL-KSSC: Cooperative Multi-Agent Deep Reinforcement Learning with Known State-Space Constraints
+# Co-MADRL-KSSC: Cooperative Multi-Agent Deep Reinforcement Learning with Knowledge Sharing and Safety Constraints

 This repository contains the official implementation for the paper "Cooperative Multi-Agent Deep Reinforcement Learning with Known State-Space Constraints (Co-MADRL-KSSC)".
 Our algorithm introduces a novel, principled mechanism for incorporating safety constraints into multi-agent learning, built within a state-of-the-art framework to ensure high performance and stability.